Last Updated on April 14, 2021

 - Visiting DuPont State Forest is free, but the parking lots can get full quickly.
 Please arrive early and be mindful of those around you.

 - Leave NO trace.
 Pack out what you pack in and do not leave trash at the park.
 Please leave North Carolina more beautiful than when you arrived and consider picking up any trash you see.

-The park is located in both Henderson and Transylvania counties, only 40 miles from downtown Asheville, 14 miles from Hendersonville, and 12 miles from Brevard.
+The park is located in both Henderson and Transylvania counties, only 40 miles from downtown Asheville, 14 miles from the mountain town of Hendersonville, and 12 miles from Brevard.
 If you are visiting during Fall, we think combining a visit to DuPont State Forest with some apple picking is the ticket to an incredible weekend!

 Both activities are very popular so we suggest planning your visit in advance and arriving as early as possible to avoid crowds.